 |Well 161||Complete||Late 2023 - Early 2025|

 Plant and Landscape Preservation

-While 24-hour drilling will be necessary for the first several weeks of construction, Scottsdale is committed to minimizing noise impacts to the neighborhood.
-Temporary sound walls will be placed surrounding the construction site.
-Walls will be constructed of vinyl-coated polyester material with 1-inch quilted fiberglass coating.
+While 24-hour drilling will be necessary for the first several months of construction, Scottsdale is committed to minimizing noise impacts to the neighborhood.
+Temporary sound walls will be placed at the construction sites.
+Walls will be constructed of vinyl-coated polyester material with 1-inch quilted fiberglass filling.
 The eight-foot panels will be stacked three high for a total wall height of 24 feet.
-View the sound wall plan.
-(PDF) The city conducted a baseline noise survey and will continue to monitor noise levels throughout the construction project.
+The city conducted a baseline noise survey and will continue to monitor noise levels throughout the construction project.